Data-Driven Estimation of Quadrotor Motor Efficiency via Residual Minimization: Motor Efficiency Estimation

 \subsection{Iteratively Reweighted Least Squares (IRLS)}

 To enhance robustness, the interior-point method is embedded in an outer IRLS loop.
 At each iteration, residuals are scored with a MAD-based robust z-score to down-weight outliers and discard extreme segments.
 The reweighted problem is then solved by the inner primal-dual interior-point method (i.e., Algorithm \ref{alg:primal_dual}), with convergence achieved in about three outer iterations.
-The overall procedures of IRLS are presented in Algorithm \ref{alg:irls}.
+The overall sliding-window IRLS estimator for quadrotor motor efficiency is summarized in Algorithm \ref{alg:irls}.